Friends, today we will talk about a top-rated financial product(What is PPF Account). I am saying this because this product is 52 years old.

 The most important thing to know is that an individual can open only one PPF account.
 Besides filling up the account opening form, you are required to provide a passport size photograph, a xerox of identity proof (likePAN card, driving license, aadhaar card, etc.), address proof (like electricity bill, passport,aadhaar card, etc.) to open a PPF account.

 Medical treatment of the account holder, spouse, children, or parents is also included in these special conditions.
-For this, all the supporting documents and medical reports from the doctor or hospital confirming the medical condition must be submitted.
+For this, all the supporting documents and medical reports from the doctor confirming the medical condition must be submitted.

 To avail of this facility, the account holder has to produce fee bills along with the admission proof from a recognized university in the country or abroad.
 If a PPF account holder settles abroad, he/she can submit a copy of passport, visa, or income tax returns and can close the account.